sportsclimbs/sportclimbs-2/content/peak/stoney/horseshoe-quarry/horseshoe-quarry-cave-area.md

 The thin crackline right again with a tricky overlap.
 Becoming polished.

 **7 The Long Walk (6c)**
-The left-hand side of arete has some sketchy moves low down and a good finale.
+The left-hand side of arête has some sketchy moves low down and a good finale.
 Tight.
 {.debolted}

 **8. The Dark Tower (6b+)  *&starf;***